top of page

 THE BLEND

 Mostly Merlot, which thrives in our clay-limestone soils.
 Cabernet Franc adds structure and those herbal notes.
-Touch of Cabernet Sauvignon for backbone.
-The percentages shift vintage to vintage depending on what the year gives us.
+Touch of Cabernet Sauvignon for backbone, with new planting of Malbec that will make their way into the blend as a small percentage over the next 10 years.
+Then percentages shift vintage to vintage depending on what the year gives us.
 We blend for balance, not for formula.

-Right Bank style means softer tannins than Left Bank Cabernet-dominant wines, more approachable young, but still age-worthy if you're patient.
-Our wines show dark fruit, some spice, enough acid to pair with food.
-They're designed for drinking with cassoulet or entrecôte, not for contemplating in silence (though you can if you want).
+Right Bank style means softer tannins than the Left Bank Cabernet-dominant wines, more approachable young, but still age-worthy if you're patient.
+Our wines show dark fruit, some spice, balanced acidity to pair with food.
+These wines are designed for drinking with cassoulet or entrecôte, not for contemplating in silence (though you can if you want).

 HOW WE FARM

-Sustainable viticulture, which is a fancy way of saying we don't spray chemicals unless absolutely necessary.
+Sustainable viticulture, which is a fancy way of saying we don't spray chemicals.
 Cover crops between rows.
 Organic practices where possible.
-We think healthy vines make honest wine, and we'll be farming this land long after current trends change, so shortcuts don't make sense.
+We think healthy vines make honest wine, and we'll be farming this land long after current trends change, so shortcuts don't make sense because we farm with future generations in mind.

 Sandra Johnson-Hill